Urban Energy Balance - SUEWS and WUDAPT¶

 In this tutorial you will generate input data for the SUEWS model and simulate spatial (and temporal) variations of energy exchanges within an area in New York City using local climate zones derived within the WUDAPT project.
 The World Urban Database and Access Portal Tools project is a community-based project to gather a census of cities around the world.

-This tutorial is currently designed to work with QGIS 2.18.
-It is strongly recommended that you goo through the Urban Energy Balance - SUEWS Spatial tutorial before you go through this tutrial.
+It is strongly recommended that you go through the Urban Energy Balance - SUEWS Spatial tutorial before you go through this tutrial.
+This tutorial is work in progress.

 To prepare input data for the SUEWS model using a WUDAPT dataset and analyse energy exchanges within an area in New York City, US.